warhorn/api-example-java/README.md

 This is an example of how to use the [Warhorn API](https://warhorn.net/developers/docs/products/graphql-api/overview) in a Java application.

+This example clears a Warhorn event registration to sign up for games.
+At the discretion of the caller, it can also assign an event role to the registration.
+The example shows how to use GraphQL queries and mutations to read and write data through the API.

 ## Build the app and run the tests

 ```text